This house style should be used for all University communications (both web and print).

 Active versus passive voice

 Avoid using passive verbs as they result in a vague, over-formal tone.
-For example:

 Two hundred students visited the University as part of the Reach Project.

 The University was visited by two hundred students as part of the Reach Project.

 Capitalise Admissions when referring to the department; do not capitalise it when referring to it as the process.